Code-4-Community/learning-resources/docs/lesson-plans/week-7.md

     age         INT             NOT NULL,
 -- Create a timestamp which is automatically set using the built-in function "CURRENT_TIMESTAMP"
     signup_date TIMESTAMP       DEFAULT CURRENT_TIMESTAMP,
+-- An example of how an enum is used (see the ENUM section above).
+    personality PERSONALITY
 -- Notice how this is closed with a semicolon.
 If this is run in a script with following statements, it will fail -- without this.
 );